12 wildfire mitigation strategies for your home and property I PEMCO

 How can I safeguard my land against wildfire?

-- Clear away fallen evergreen needles, woody debris and winterkill brush and grass.
+- Clear away fallen evergreen needles, woody debris, and dead grass.
 Keep grass mowed and watered within 30 feet of your home.

 - Prune trees so the lowest branches – the foliage, not just where the branches attach to the trunk – are at least 15 feet high, and ensure no limbs come within 15 feet of your home.
 Eliminate “brush to branch” contact.